EFTEC/MiniLang/README.md

 ## Version

+* 2.20.2 2021-09-26
+   * Fixed the generation of the class when the number is negative.
 * 2.20.1 2021-09-26
    * Fixed: "<>" in comparison.
    * Fixed a comparison with zero.
 Now, zero are converted (in the PHP class) as "0" instead of 0.
 Why?
 It is because field==null is equals than field==0.
 However, field=='0' is not equals